Mumbai Indians

 All MatchesAbout

-Owned by Reliance Industries, the Mumbai Indians (MI) are a highly successful franchise in the history of the Indian Premier League (IPL).
+Owned by Reliance Industries, Mumbai Indians (MI) are a highly successful franchise in the history of the Indian Premier League (IPL).
 Wankhede Stadium serves as MI’s home ground in the cash-rich league.

 In 2013, Mumbai won their maiden IPL title after beating arch-rivals Chennai Super Kings (CSK) in the final by 23 runs at the iconic Eden Gardens, Kolkata.